-When did you decide that you wanted to pursue a career in art?
+You have had careers in Real Estate, Broadcasting and Telecommunications.
+At which point did you decide that you wanted to pursue a career in art?

-Tell us about your artistic aesthetic?
+Explain your artistic aesthetic?

 Tell us how others describe your work versus how you see it?
 Do people understand it or do you constantly have to explain it?